trust-mfn-berlin/animals-as-objects/vault/material.fossil-fuels.md

 [^1]: To learn more about the complex history and uses of fossil fuels, visit “Oil Beauty and Horror in the Petrol Age”. _Kunstmuseum Wolfsburg_, 2021, https://www.kunstmuseum.de/en/exhibition/oil-beauty-and-horror-in-the-petrol-age/ (28.08.2021).

 [^2]: The political economies and ecologies of fossil fuels are at the core of many fascinating books.
 In particular, see Mitchell, Timothy. _Carbon Democracy: Political Power in the Age of Oil_.
-London: Verso, 2011; and Malm, Andreas. _Fossil Capital: The Rise of Steam-power and the Roots of Global Warming_.
+London: Verso, 2011; and Malm, Andreas. _Fossil Capital: The Rise of Steam Power and the Roots of Global Warming_.
 London: Verso, 2016.

 [^3]: Find out more about the history of energy in Germany in this interesting report: “The History of Energy in Germany”. _planete energies_, 29.04.2015, https://www.planete-energies.com/en/medias/saga-energies/history-energy-germany (28.08.2021).